ariukkonen/ipconfigcore/README.md

 # ipconfigcore
 ## ipcofigcore - Written by Ari Ukkonen

-**ipconfigcore** is a cross-platform implementation of ipconfig viewing functionality for windows and macos written in .NET 9 (Core).
+**ipconfigcore** is a cross-platform implementation of ipconfig viewing functionality for windows and macos written in .NET 10 (Core).
-One powershell script is included for windows to query the registry called **getdhcpv6iaid.ps1** and this script needs to be included with the windows binary in order for it to work on windows.
+Note: One powershell script was previously included for windows to query the registry called **getdhcpv6iaid.ps1**, however, the code has been to not require the script and instead uses inline powershell calls sent to the shell.

 ### Usage:
 **ipconfigcore**